ugr-sail/sinergym/docs/source/pages/output.rst

 |

+.. note:: Optional files and directories are not shown in the image above.
+They are explained in the text below.

 - ``Eplus-env-sub_run<num_episode>`` directories record the results of each simulation episode.
 The number of directories retained depends on the value specified by the ``max_ep_data_store_num`` parameter (see :ref:`Maximum episode data stored in Sinergym output`).
 Within these directories, the structure is consistent and follows the same format, including:

     - A copy of the ``environment.epJSON`` used during the simulation episode.
 This does not need to match the original one, as the simulation can be modified to accommodate specific user-defined settings when defining the Gymnasium environment.